 In 2009, Aaron Conners and Chris Jones were able to secure the rights to the Tex Murphy franchise for their independent studio, Big Finish Games.
 Under A Killing Moon was released digitally on Good Old Games later that year, with the rest of the series following shortly after.
 Six episodes of Tex Murphy Radio Theater were also produced with a story that continues where Overseer left off.

-After focusing on smaller scale projects, A Kickstarter campaign was launched in March of 2012 to raise funding for a full FMV production from Big Finish with many of the original cast and crew members.
+After focusing on smaller scale projects, A Kickstarter campaign was launched in March of 2012 to raise funding for a full FMV production with many of the original cast and crew members.
 The set goal of $450,000 was met and surpassed, resulting in the unlikely return of Tex Murphy in 2014 with the release of Tesla Effect.